Small Business Improvement Fund

 - The John Marshall Law School Business Transactions Externship Program provides pro-bono legal consulting for businesses: Contact Michael Scheslinger at (312) 386-2829 or firstname.lastname@example.org.

 We are always happy to connect small businesses with relevant resources.
-If you know of any other not-for-profit or government-based programs or support for small businesses that are available, e-mail firstname.lastname@example.org.
+If you would like to suggest a resource that is not listed here, please e-mail email@example.com.